.wsz skins cannot be used on Windows

 We could ship an "unzip.exe" along with the Windows build, but it would be better if we could read the .wsz/.zip files directly through the VFS layer, without running an external .exe and creating temporary files on the C: drive.

-#2 Updated by Carlo Bramini 9 months ago
+#2 Updated by Carlo Bramini over 1 year ago

 It is possible to handle directly ZIP files on Windows with some API, but in my opionion, since Audacious is already released with zLib, perhaps it would be worth to just import the small unzip.c and unzip.h from zlib sources, into contrib/minizip: